ORL & back reflection guide

 Sensitivity to reflection often varies widely from transmission unit to unit, which is frustrating.
 So in a line with poor or average ORL performance, just swapping equipment around may fix the problem.
 This is actually a genuine practical fix, however it may need recording and tagging.

-By convention, return loss is usually displayed on test instruments as a -ve dB figure.
+By convention, test instruments usually display a negative dB ORL number.
 0 dB return loss implies a perfectly reflective system.
-A high number implies little reflected power.
+A large negative number implies little reflected power.

 - Intrinsic material scattering (called Rayleigh scattering) in glass produces small levels of back reflections.
 Because of backscatter, a link will produce intrinsic reflections which are dependent on the length (ignoring end reflections), shown in the table below.

 - A sudden change in the refractive index of material through which light is travelling.
-This is most commonly a glass / air interface, which produces -14.65 dB back reflection from eg an unmated PC connector end in good condition.
+This is most commonly a glass / air interface, which produces about -14.3 dB back reflection from eg an unmated PC connector end in good condition.

 - Some wavelength selective devices reflect rejected wavelengths.
 This can cause major problems.